 Howard Hunter, Advocacy Chair, was the CSNM Assistant Monument Manager.
 He spent a career in forestry, recreation, and natural resource management.
 Howard is familiar with all aspects of Cascade-Siskiyou National Monument management.

-Scot Loring, Board Member, has been working as a botanist / mycologist throughout Oregon since 1994; conducting various research, inventory, rare species survey, and monitoring projects.
-During much of that time, he has been a consultant for various entities including the Medford BLM, for whom he led a botanical survey that incorporated the vast majority of the CSN Monument.
-He has discovered many species new to science, including two new genera.
-He is a Pacific Northwest native, graduated from The Evergreen State College, and enjoys winter sports.
+Scot Loring, Board Member, has been working as a botanist / mycologist throughout Oregon since 1994, conducting various research, inventory, rare species survey, and monitoring projects.
+He is a consultant for various entities including the BLM Medford.
+He led a botanical survey in CSNM that resulted in the discovery of many species new to science, including two new genera.
+He is a Pacific Northwest native, and graduated from The Evergreen State College.

 Joel Brumm, Assistant Monument Manager, BLM has held positions in government at the local, state and federal levels, including eight years with the National Park Service focused on GIS and natural resource management.
 He comes to the BLM and Southwest Oregon from Dinosaur National Monument on the Colorado/Utah border.

 Christine Beekman, Monument Interpretive Specialist, BLM has spent her career in public lands interpretation.
 Christine and her family were in Santa Fe, New Mexico where she was the Chief of Interpretation at Pecos National Historical Park.
 Prior, Christine was the Education Specialist for Arches and Canyonlands National Parks, Moab, UT.
 She is an avid outdoor enthusiast and is looking forward to many years of exploring this beautiful part of the country!